-total cloud cover = 100% and sunshine duration > 0;
+• total cloud cover = 100% and sunshine duration > 0;

-For each check, if the checked values fail the internal consistency checks, they should be flagged as suspect or erroneous (depending on the check) and inconsistent.
+For each check, if the checked values fail the internal consistency check, they should be flagged as erroneous or suspect (depending on the type of the check) and inconsistent.
+Further checking by other means should be performed so that only the suspect / wrong value is correspondingly flagged and the other value is flagged as good.